terminusdb/terminusdb-bootstrap/README.md

 ## If you've installed before

 You may need to move or remove previous volumes or you may encounter bugs or the old console.

+Warning: This will lead to losing local data.

 ```
-sudo docker volume rm terminus_config
+ ./terminus-container rm

+removing will delete storage and config volumes
+Are you sure? [y/N] y
-sudo docker volume rm terminus_storage
+terminus_storage
+terminus_config
 ```

 ## Using the console

 Ready to terminate?
+Open the TerminusDB Console in your web browser.

 ```
 $ ./terminus_container console